hashini596/hashini596/README.md

 Hi there!
 I’m an undergraduate at **Faculty of Computing ,Sabaragamuwa University of Sri Lanka** , with a strong drive to turn ideas into digital experiences.

-💻 Passionate about crafting clean, interactive, and user-friendly web and mobile applications.
+💻 Passionate about crafting clean, interactive, and user-friendly web  applications.

 🎨 I love working on UI/UX design and building full-stack projects that not only work—but feel great to use.